nicocriscuolo/StructuRly/README.md

 runStructuRly()
 ```

-If you have trouble installing StructuRly you can follow the instructions present in the file at this [link](https://github.com/nicocriscuolo/StructuRly/blob/master/inst/Instructions_install_StructuRly.txt).
+If you have trouble installing **StructuRly** you can follow the instructions present this [link](https://github.com/nicocriscuolo/StructuRly/blob/master/inst/Instructions_install_StructuRly.txt).

-### System requirements
+###### System requirements

-StructuRly 0.1.0 works on macOS and Windows operative systems.
-Install the updated version of [R](https://www.r-project.org) (&gt;= 3.5) and [RStudio](https://www.rstudio.com) and launch StructuRly on all types of browsers (Internet Explorer, Safari, Chrome, etc.).
+**StructuRly** works on macOS, Windows and Linux operative systems.
+Install the updated version of [R](https://www.r-project.org) (&gt;= 3.5) and [RStudio](https://www.rstudio.com) and launch **StructuRly** on all types of browsers (Internet Explorer, Safari, Chrome, etc.).
 In its current version it can also work locally and then offline.
-If you need any information about the usage of *STRUCTURE* or *ADMIXTURE* softwares (e. g. preparation of input files and exporting of outputs), please visit their websites at the following links:
+If you need any information about the usage of *STRUCTURE* or *ADMIXTURE* softwares (e. g. instructions to launch the softwares, preparation of input files and how to exports the outputs), please visit their websites at the following links:

 -   [STRUCTURE](https://web.stanford.edu/group/pritchardlab/structure.html)

 -   [ADMIXTURE](http://software.genetics.ucla.edu/admixture/)

+Moreover, the user has the possibility to launch the Terminal (to start an *ADMIXTURE* population analysis) or the *STRUCTURE* software (if it is installed on the computer) directly from the user interface of **StructurRly** (this function is currently available for macOS and Linux users).

+N. B.: If you use a Linux based machine, to properly configure **R** and to install some **StructuRly** dependencies you may need specific Linux libraries in order to make these softwares work with this operative system.
+To install these libraries in **R** just follow the instructions displayed inside the **R** console when you load the dependency packages.

 ### Data input

 StructuRly is divided into three different sections depending on the input file chosen.
 For any type of file, the **header of each variable is mandatory** and varies according to the type of variable that must be present in the input dataset.

-N. B.: when you start a new session of StructuRly, if you change the uploaded file with a new one (inside the same section), in order to produce new outputs remember to re-define every time type of separator and to indicate if your data have quotation marks.
+When you start a new session of StructuRly, if you change the uploaded file with a new one (inside the same section), in order to produce new outputs remember to re-define every time type of separator and to indicate if your data have quotation marks.

 #### Section 1: Import raw genetic data

-In this section, the user has the possibility to import his data file in the **.csv** or **.txt** format.
 This file can contain three optional variables present in the following order and whose header must be exactly the one shown below:

 -   **Sample\_ID**: is the variable that contains the IDs of each sample, so each name in this column will be different from the others (although it is good practice to use only numbers and letters, the IDs characters can be separated also by the following symbols: "\_" and "-");